oktadev/okta-dac-docs/docs/guide/api-design.md

 ### The `groups` claim
 We configure Okta to return the `groups` custom claim.
 See [steps](org-setup.html#_6-add-custom-claims).
 This allows the okta-dac to:
-* Differentiate Superusers from Tenant Admins.
+* Differentiate Super Admins from Tenant Admins.
 * For the Tenant Admins, provide the Tenant(s) info.
 * Which apps are available for Tenants.